cldrn/ctf4-codeql-and-chill-java/README.md

 ![](img/3-1.PNG)

-Now that I know that I'm selecting what I'm looking for, I can rewrite the query as a predicate and add some simple heuristic to detect calls to our desired sinks.
+Now that I know that I'm selecting what I'm looking for, I can re-write the query as a predicate and add some simple heuristic to detect calls to our desired sinks.
 One way to achieve this is filtering by name, let's look for `buildConstraintViolationWithTemplate` with the following query:
 ```
 private predicate catchTypeNames(string typeName) {
   typeName = "Throwable" or typeName = "Exception"